Logiqx/gps-details/docs/articles/9-garmin/README.md

 Price

-- £499.99 RRP, but discounts are likely when the 975 is released (soon)
+- £499.99 RRP, but discounts are likely when the Forerunner 975 is released (soon)

 Size